Azure-Samples/active-directory-error-docs/invalid_client.md

 * The client assertion was signed using a key not defined on the application
 * A refresh token is no longer valid
 * The username or password a user tried putting in is invalid

+**What to do**
+Check your application’s code and verify your clientID and client secret are correct.